Free Mollii assessments* for adults and children on Mollii Mondays

 - helping with chronic pain.

-See how Savannah has benefited from her Mollii suit, which was very kindly funded by Variety, the Children’s Charity.
+See how Savannah has benefitted from her Mollii suit, which was very kindly funded by Variety, the Children’s Charity.

 How does Mollii work?